mech-lang/mech/README.md

 Mech is a language for developing data-driven, reactive systems such as robots and IoT devices.
 This repository hosts the core of Mech, a small dataflow engine that accepts transactions of changes, and applies them to a compute network.
 This module is mostly used internally, with user-facing interfaces exposed in the [mech-server](https://gitlab.com/cmontella/mech-server) module.

 This module does not rely on the Rust standard library, so it can be compiled and used on bare-bones operating systems.
-This also means a Mech core doesn't rely on any operating system calls like threads, so computations within a core are deterministic.
+This also means Mech cores are single-threaded and deterministic.

 ## Contents